cmd-source/MS2-Sights/README.md

 For Mobile
 1. Originally the hompage currectly did not display as intended.
-2. The 3 experiences were stacking on top of each other and were falling below the backgroun image.
-This was corrected with some margin/padding.
+2. The 3 experiences were stacking on top of each other and were falling below the footer and backgroung image.
+This was corrected with some CSS tweeting of the margin/padding and height, boostraps grid also helped.
 Background image was also removed.

 ### Places